nevyn/unblock/README.md

 The Raspberry Pi runs a Python script `unblock-input-reader.py` which looks for all attached serial devices and starts reading from them.
 It opens the `pdsend` tool to udp port 13000 and 13001, and when serial data comes in, it takes the two numbers and sends them to these two ports.

+### Music/audio

 `unblock-music-runner.bash` just configures the sound card for analog output, and then starts the puredata script `mainscene.pd`.
 This scene starts the oscillator (i e turns on audio), and then starts listening on 13000 and 13001.
 It uses these two ports as inputs to mix together a pleasant background noise which is then outputted through the sound card.

 (note: only horrible out-of-phase sine wave output is implemented. branch `mr/audio` starts building an accumulator value when there is activity on the swing, which can then be used as volume and/or pitch for playing the wav file that marisha is trying to get)

+we're also playing with using Sonic Pi to generate the audio so we can do more fun and good sounding stuff. not sure that'll be ready in time, so pd is a good fallback.

 ### LED lights